-- A short-term money market fund may only invest in non-deposit investments with a remaining term to maturity of not more than 397 calendar days. - A short-term money market fund should maintain a dollar-weighted average portfolio maturity that does not exceed 120 calendar days.
-The dollar-weighted average portfolio maturity should be calculated based on each non-deposit investment's remaining term to maturity and weighted based on the market value of the non-deposit investments.
+- A short-term money market fund may only invest in non-deposit investments with a remaining term to maturity of not more than 397 calendar days. - A short-term money market fund should maintain a dollar-weighted average portfolio life that does not exceed 120 calendar days.
+This should be weighted based on the market value of each non-deposit investments, and calculated based on the non-deposit investment's remaining term to maturity. - 5.7 A short-term money market fund should maintain a dollar-weighted average portfolio maturity that does not exceed 60 calendar days.
+This should be weighted based on the market value of each non-deposit investment, and calculated based on the non-deposit investment's remaining term to maturity or to the next interest reset, whichever is shorter. - A short-term money market fund should invest at least 10% of its NAV in daily maturing liquid assets, and at least 20% of its NAV in weekly maturing liquid assets.